 These people generally have even lower vitamin D levels than the poor average of Caucasians in the UK.
 The deaths of doctors can't be blamed on them living in poverty, or in overcrowded conditions.
 The widespread ignorance of the importance of vitamin D for the immune system, and the absence of any early treatment - or even vitamin D repletion and effective treatment in hospital - condemned these people to serious harm and death.
-They were surely highly exposed to the virus and working long hours protecting others.
+They were surely highly exposed to the virus while working long hours protecting others.
 Even if these people had followed UK government advice and taken 0.01 mg 400 IU of vitamin D3 a day, all year round, their 25-hydroxyvitamin D levels would still generally have been half or less of the 125 nmol/L 50 ng/ml their immune systems need to work properly.

 4.4 Observations of 25-hydroxyvitamin D levels and COVID-19 severity